rdekleijn/rdekleijn.github.io/events/2024-dodgeball/index.md

 ![Location of the tournament](dodgeball-map.png)

 ## Tournament design
 The tournament will have a round-robin design.
 Each team will compete against all other teams once, with the winner being the team that wins the most games.
+The number of rounds will depend on the number of registered teams.
+Assuming that 9 teams register, there will be 9 rounds with one team having no game each round.

 ## Who are eligible to participate?
 Participation is open to teams consisting of 6 staff members from the various units of the Institute for Psychology.
 Each unit can register only one team.